Arshad59/chatapp/README.md

-ChatApp built using django-channels, bootstrap
+ChatApp built using django-channels, websocket.